 c) allowed NSSAI containing one or more subscribed S-NSSAIs marked as default, as the mapped S-NSSAI(s) for the allowed NSSAI in roaming scenarios, which are not subject to network slice-specific authentication and authorization or for which the network slice-specific authentication and authorization has been successfully performed.

+If the UE indicated the support for network slice-specific authentication and authorization, and if:

+a) the UE did not include the requested NSSAI in the REGISTRATION REQUEST message or none of the S-NSSAIs in the requested NSSAI in the REGISTRATION REQUEST message are allowed; and

+b) one or more S-NSSAIs for which network slice-specific authentication and authorization is ongoing;

+the AMF shall in the REGISTRATION ACCEPT message include:

+a) the "NSSAA to be performed" indicator in the 5GS registration result IE to indicate network slice-specific authentication and authorization procedure is on going; and

+b) pending NSSAI containing one or more S-NSSAIs for which network slice-specific authentication and authorization is ongoing.

 When the REGISTRATION ACCEPT includes a pending NSSAI, the pending NSSAI shall contain all S-NSSAIs for which network slice-specific authentication and authorization will be performed or is ongoing from the requested NSSAI of the REGISTRATION REQUEST message that was received over the 3GPP access, non-3GPP access, or both the 3GPP access or non-3GPP access.

 The AMF may include a new configured NSSAI for the current PLMN in the REGISTRATION ACCEPT message if: